Come to the 10-year anniversary Night of Giving at Miners Foundry on December 19

+For an entire decade Mikail Graham has presented an evening of top local talent to help spread the good news about all the many services Hospitality House offers to homeless residents of Nevada County.
 Musician/producer Graham is a third-generation native of Nevada City and a founding broadcaster of KVMR.
-He has been coordinating musical events since the early 1970s, plays with several local bands, and is the house sound manager for The Center For The Arts.
+He has been coordinating musical events since the early 1970s, a musician himself, and currently the house sound manager for The Center For The Arts.

 Suggested donation for advance tickets is $20.
 Children ages 12 and younger are free.